Framework-R-D/phlex-design/doc/data_organization.rst

 This section provides a conceptual overview of *data products*, *data product sets*, *data set categories*, and *data set families*, as defined in :dune:`11.1 Definition of data products,11.2 Creation of data sets,11.3 Definition of data families,11.4 Definition of data family hierarchies`.
 It aims to establish a mental model for how all of these facilitate scientific workflows without delving into implementation specifics.

-Data products represent things like raw detector readouts, calibration information, and derived physics quantities.
+Data products represent things like raw detector readouts, calibration information, and derived physics quantities. :dune:`18.1 Calibration database algorithms`.
 We call these kinds of things represented by data products *conceptual data products*.
 Data product types are the programming language representations of conceptual data products.
 A data set category is an experiment-defined level of aggregation of data products, e.g. run, subrun, spill, or an interval of validity for some flavor of calibration.